TeddyGavi/quiz-ts/README.md

 - handling error states is messy currently
 - NOTICED a bug where if you request one question the app proceeds to end the quiz immediately, I am sure this is linked to how i am handling the index navigation,
 - thats all for now!

+### Wednesday March 29th, 2023

+- Fixed some small errors as the score slice wasn't updated on the startOver action
+- cleaned up some unused code
+- adding the green highlight when the submit button is pressed
+- added some extra props to the action button and started writing some JSDOC
+- the MVP is basically done, I am going to move onto to a deeper project
+- in the future, user support would be good to add
+- clean up the redux slice and redux store
+- add js doc to everything to allow more understanding of the code

+#### Feel free to add any comments or suggestions that will help me understand Redux better or in a more efficient way.
+One thing I struggled with was how to organize the file structure, and another was how to work with cached data and the api slice builder.